FAQ

 On:

-• GitHub Issues to report a bug or request a feature.
+channel on Discord) then you'll most likely get a response from the Vike team. - GitHub Issues to report a bug, or request a feature.

 Yes, and you can use GitHub Discussions to get help from the Vike team, see How can I reach out for help?

-If it turns out that your difficulties are because of Vike, then we consider this a blocker on Vike's side and we will prioritize resolving your issue.
+If it turns out that your issue is caused by a Vike flaw, we will consider it a blocker on Vike's side and prioritize resolving it accordingly.

-In general, Vike aims to be highly flexible, thus resolving blockers is very important to us (ideally by design and at least by helping).
+In general, Vike aims to be highly flexible and resolving blockers is important to us, ideally by design and at the very least by providing help.

 Can I use Vike in production?